itshierropablo/Test-MVP-PUC-Rio-/README.md

 # -MVP-PUC-Rio-
-Análise do processo tributário do municipio do Rio de Janeiro.
+Análise do processo tributário do municipio do Rio de Janeiro e no Brasil.

 A Tese "Fora da Caixa": O Sistema Tributário como Sensor Social